Today, I'll answer that age-old question: what are the best places to live in Mexico?

 This sort of girl looks like what you can find here in Mexico City.

-Mexico City has top-notch nightlife.
+Mexico City has solid nightlife.
 There is something for all shapes and sizes.
-I suggest staying around Condesa and Roma if this is a priority for you.
-Nightlife is more expensive here than in most other parts of the country, but that's to be expected for a city of this size.
+I suggest staying around Condesa, Roma or Polanco if this is a priority for you.
+Nightlife is more expensive here than in some other parts of the country, but that's to be expected for a city of this size.
 Luckily, UBER is cheap and there are several places without cover charges.
-I've written quite a bit about Mexico City's nightlife, so feel free to check the archives if you're looking for specific recommendations.
+I've written quite a bit about Mexico City's nightlife, so feel free to check out this post if you're looking for specific recommendations.

 Cost of Living